Venezuela says better oil loans deal reached with China

 "We've gone through the most difficult period," he said, defying many forecasts of even worse times ahead.

-(Reporting by Alexandra Ulmer and Corina Pons; Additional reporting by Megha Rajagopalan and Michael Martina in Beijing; Editing by Andrew Cawthorne, Richard Chang and Alex Richardson)
+(Reporting by Alexandra Ulmer and Corina Pons; Editing by Andrew Cawthorne and Richard Chang)